IST356M001SP25/assignment-03-kgachuki25/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+Through this assignment, I learned how to use streamlit to create apps that can accept inputs, like text or files.
+With this, I also learned how to use streamlit with other modules to handle and output data with string parsing.
+This involved understanding how to handle text and binary data.
+I had an easier time with this assignment, with the only real issue being figuring out how to handle the file history for the last part.
+What helped was that since streamlit updates as you write the code, the issues were much more immediately apparent.